 A: We have applied to list our common stock on The Nasdaq Stock Market LLC under the ticker symbol "GEHC."
 Currently, there is no public market for our common stock.
 We anticipate that trading in our common stock will begin on a "when-issued" basis as early as one trading day prior to the Record Date for the Spin-Off and will continue up to and including the Distribution Date.
 "When-issued" trading in the context of a spin-off refers to a sale or purchase made conditionally on or before the Distribution Date because the securities of the spun-off entity have not yet been distributed.
-"When-issued" trading day following the Distribution Date, any "when-issued" trading of our common stock will end and "regular-way" trading will begin.
+"When-issued" trades generally settle within two trading days after the Distribution Date.
+On the first trading day following the Distribution Date, any "when-issued" trading of our common stock will end and "regular-way" trading will begin.
 Regular-way trading refers to trading after the security has been distributed and typically involves a trade that settles on the second full trading day following the date of the trade.
 See "The Spin-Off-Trading Prior to the Distribution Date."
 We cannot predict the trading prices for our common stock before, on, or after the Distribution Date.